kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 - We found The Freedom Force Five
 	- 8 + 1 connor = 9, they're the fifth group though.
 	- One of them recognized Ria as a Drakesbane.
 Ria took off her glasses.
 The dude was mad she was a noble family tied to the Dominion.
 Ria said she was interested in some of the other nobles who had defected but she wasn't here on their behalf.
-		- The dude is part of the Bruder family, Captain Schwartz Bruder
+		- The dude is part of the Bruder family, Captain Schwartz Bruder, one of the defected rebels
-	-
+		- I asked how he recognized her as a Drakesbanes, noticeable features.
+		- I asked Ria about her family, they are higher nobles, chose the winning side, known for winning prowess.